psychemedia/storytelling-notes/gambrinus.md

 With *hops* added to the barley, and the yeast, and the water, you can make a new sort of drink... *beer*.
 The ambrosia of men, if not of the gods.

+"Just crush the barley", said the Devil, "brew it in vats, and *then* mix in the hops... and they will give it a flavour like nothing you've ever tasted.
+It will age and mature in the barrel.
+You can make it blonde or brown.
+And it will make you happy.
+Andd sociable.
+And Flandrine, well, who needs Flandrine if you can can be in the company of beer, and the company of other beer drinkers?!
+Try some..."

-Gambrinus took a hearty swig and... his first taste.
+So Gambrinus took a hearty swig and... his first taste.
 Bleurghhh...
 That's horrible...

 He tasted it again...
 It didn't taste quite so bad this time...
 Rather than sipping it, he tried quaffing it...
 And... actually, it wasn't that bad.
 He started to relax...